Explicit parity violation in $SU(2)_L\otimes SU(2)_R\otimes U(1)_{B-L}$ models: Phenomenological consequences

-In this model there are universality in quark and lepton sectors, but the universality in the left-handed interactions is different from the right-handed ones because $g_R \not=g_L$, $V^L_{CKM}\not= V^R_{CKM}$, $V^L_{PMNS}\not= V^R_{PMNS}$, hence $W^-_R\to e^-_R(\nu_R)^c$ has no relation with $W^-_L\to e^-_L(\nu_L)^c$.
-Moreover, there is no flavour changing neutral currents in the vector interactions, however, for a fermion $i$, the couplings with the $Z_1\approx Z$ in the limit $v_R\to \infty$ are equal to the tree level values as in the SM: $g^i_{V,A}= g^i_{(V,A)SM}$ this has been noted in Eq.~(\ref{gnun}).
-If neutrinos are Dirac particles right-handed neutrinos are just components of a Dirac spinor.
-In this case there is no heavy right-handed neutrinos and most phenomenological studies do not apply, at least in a straightforward way.
-In fact, in the model shown above, it has been considered only Dirac neutrinos since no scalar triplets are introduced.
-However, we can compare some processes which are important when neutrinos are Dirac or Majorana.
+In this model there is universality in quark and lepton sectors, but the universality in the left-handed interactions is different from that of the right-handed ones because $g_R \not=g_L$, $V^L_{CKM}\not= V^R_{CKM}$, $V^L_{PMNS}\not= V^R_{PMNS}$, hence $W^-_R\to e^-_R(\nu_R)^c$ has no relation to $W^-_L\to e^-_L(\nu_L)^c$.
+Moreover, there are no flavour changing neutral currents in the vector interactions; however, for a fermion $i$, the couplings with the $Z_1\approx Z$ in the limit $v_R\to \infty$ are equal to the tree level values, as in the SM: $g^i_{V,A}= g^i_{(V,A)SM}$, and this has been noted in Eq.~(\ref{gnun}).
+If neutrinos are Dirac particles, right-handed neutrinos are just components of a Dirac spinor.
+In this case, there are no heavy right-handed neutrinos and most phenomenological studies do not apply, at least, not in a straightforward way.
+In fact, in the model shown above, only Dirac neutrinos have been considered, since no scalar triplets are introduced.
+However, we can compare some processes which are important when neutrinos are Dirac or Majorana particles.
 For instance,

 If neutrinos are pure Majorana particles (with no right-handed neutrinos), processes $(a)$ and $(b)$ shown in Fig.~\ref{fig:fig1} occur.
-Processes as those in $(c)$ and $(d)$ shown in Fig.~\ref{fig:fig2}(a) may occur when neutrinos are Dirac fermions, i.e. only scalar bi-doublets and one doublet $\chi_R$ are introduced; or if neutrinos are Majorana with with right-handed neutrinos, they are induced by a Dirac mass term i.e., when bi-doublet and a trilplet $\chi_R$ are introduced.
-Finally, processes like in $(e)$ and $(f)$, shown in Fig.~\ref{fig:fig2}(b) occur in both, pure Majorana or pure Dirac, case.
+Processes such as those in $(c)$ and $(d)$ shown in Fig.~\ref{fig:fig2}(a) may occur when neutrinos are Dirac fermions, i.e. only scalar bi-doublets and one doublet $\chi_R$ are introduced; or if neutrinos are Majorana with with right-handed neutrinos, they are induced by a Dirac mass term i.e., when bi-doublet and a trilplet $\chi_R$ are introduced.
+Finally, processes such as $(e)$ and $(f)$, shown in Fig.~\ref{fig:fig2}(b) occur in both cases, i.e, pure Majorana or pure Dirac.